GoogleChrome/developer.chrome.com/site/en/blog/colrv1-fonts/index.md

-The Chrome team wants to improve that and has started a series of discussions [[1](https://github.com/w3c/csswg-drafts/issues/6520), [2](https://github.com/w3c/csswg-drafts/issues/6791)] in the CSS working group to provide information on browser font technology support in JS and declaratively in CSS.
+The Chrome team wants to improve that and has started a series of discussions [[1](https://github.com/w3c/csswg-drafts/issues/6520), [2](https://github.com/w3c/csswg-drafts/issues/6791)] in the CSS working group to provide information on browser font technology support in JavaScript and declaratively in CSS.
 The team plans to release efficient feature detection for color font and other font technologies in a future version of Chrome.